 Health & Nutrition

 We are passionate about the health and well being of the dogs in our care, which is why we are constantly sharing what we learn to keep your dog happy and healthy!
 The following is a variety of dog related resources and information that we practice at Dog Trouble and would like to share with you, so that together we can change dog’s lives for the better!
-Visit the Dog Trouble YouTube Channel for a Playlist of videos on health and nutrition topics.
-Jo Cottrell also runs a number of Clinics on a range of topics including Health & Nutrition.
-Use this link to request a reserve place on the next Clinic.
+Visit the Jo Cottrell YouTube Channel for a Playlist of videos on health and nutrition topics.
+Jo Cottrell also runs a number of Clinics on a range of topics including Health & Nutrition and provides dog owners with a Health & Nutrition Consultation.
+To book a consultation please contact us.

 DOG HEALTH AND NUTRITION